-Customer-Facing Interface An eRouter interface used for connecting CPE devices.
-Defined in [RFC 7084] as a Local Area Network (LAN) Interface, the Customer-Facing Interface is represented by a physical port.
+Customer Edge Router The Customer Edge Router (CER) role provides specific services and forwarding capabilities necessary for establishing and maintaining the customer edge on the Operator-Facing Interface (WAN).
+In this role, Router application services such as DHCP, NAPT and Packet Filtering Firewall are enabled.
+Customer-FacingAn eRouter interface used for connecting CPE devices.
+Defined in [RFC 7InterfaceLocal Area Network (LAN) Interface, the Customer-Facing Interface is rep by a physical port.
 Customer-Facing IP Interface An IP Interface connected to the eRouter that is not necessarily mapped one-to-one with the number of Customer-Facing ports on the eRouter.
-As defined in [RFC 7084], this is an IP LAN interface in which one or many physical ports are associated with an IP address.
-Customer-Facing Logical Interface A logical Interface connected to the eRouter that is not necessarily mapped one-to- one with the number of Customer-Facing ports on the eRouter.
+As defined in [RFC 7084] this is an IP LAN interface in which one or many physical ports are associated with an IP address.
+Customer-Facing Logical A logical Interface connected to the eRouter that is not necessarily mapped of one with the number of Customer-Facing ports on the eRouter.
 As defined in [RFC 7084], this is a LAN interface in which one or more physical ports are associated with a logical interface, such as a VLAN.
-Down Interface An interface on a router that is further away from the ISP network than the 'Up' interface on that same router. eRouter An eSAFE device that is implemented in conjunction with the DOCSIS embedded cable modem.
+DNS Proxy Forwarding A mechanism in which the DNS queries of the LAN clients are proxied by the eRouter before being transmitted to the service provider's DNS servers that the eRouter learned during DHCP.
+Down Interface An interface on a router that is further away from the ISP network than the 'Up' interface on that same router.
+See Up Interface. eRouter An eSAFE device that is implemented in conjunction with the DOCSIS embedded cable modem.
 Hard Reset Describes a full reset of the eDOCSIS device and its constituent eSAFE application elements (such as the eRouter) and embedded CM.
 Internet Gateway Device A remotely managed gateway device as defined in CPE WAN Management Protocol [TR-069].
 Link ID 16 bits of both IPv4 and IPv6 addresses chosen to uniquely identify each "link" or LAN segment (Customer-Facing IP Interface) within the home network.
 Counting from the left, the Link ID includes bits 49 - 64 (fourth 16-bit block) in an IPv6 address and bits 9 - 24 (middle two octets) in an IPv4 address.
 Multicast Subscription Database A simple table of entries for the IPv4 or IPv6 Multicast Group Membership information maintained by the eRouter on respective interfaces.
 Implementation details for storage of records are completely vendor-defined.
 Operator-Facing Interface The eRouter interface that is connected to the Embedded cable modem.
 As defined in [RFC 7084], this is a Wide Area Network (WAN) interface.
 In CPE WAN Management Protocol (CWMP) this is called an upstream interface.
 Operator-Facing IP Interface IP Interface that is connected to the Embedded Cable Modem and is provisioned with an IP Address provided by the Operator.
 As defined in [RFC 7084], this is a WAN interface.
-Prefix A common address component, which defines a portion of a network.
-The meanings of the terms Prefix and Subnet are interchangeable.
-The term Prefix is favored in this document.
-Reset Describes a routine in which the operational state is interrupted by the instruction to shutdown and restart.
-The term is synonymous with the terms re-initialization and reboot.
-The term can describe either a full device reset (a Hard Reset) or the re-initialization of an individual eSAFE's software application (a Soft Reset) and any associated routines necessary to notify connected clients or other nodes of the device becoming temporarily unavailable.

 5 Revised per eRouter-N-09.0877-2 on 5/11/10 by JB, revised per eRouter N-11.1014-3 on 10/27/11 and by per eRouter N-11.1015-2 on 11/04/11 by JB; revised per eRouter-N-13.1108-2 on 7/10/13 by PO; revised per eRouter-N-13.1127-4 on 3/20/14 by PO.
-Revised per eRouter-N-14.1155-3 on 2/10/15 by JB.
+Revised per eRouter-N-14.1155-3 on 2/10/15 by JB; per eRouter-N-15.1414-1 on 1/25/16 by KB.